Wheel 2000

 Wheel 2000 (also known as Wheel of Fortune 2000) is a children's version of the American game show Wheel of Fortune.
 The show was produced by Scott Sternberg Productions and Columbia TriStar Television, and is the most recent version of Wheel of any sort to air on daytime network television.
-The show was created by Scott Sternberg and was hosted by David Sidoni, with Tanika Ray providing voice work and motion capture for a virtual reality co-host named "Cyber Lucy".
+The show was created by Scott Sternberg and was hosted by comedian David Sidoni (from Nickelodeon's sketch comedy show Roundhouse), with actress Tanika Ray providing voice work and motion capture for a virtual reality co-host named "Cyber Lucy".

 The show premiered on September 13, 1997, on CBS, aired as part of the network's attempt to meet the then-new E/I mandates during its Saturday morning block, and ran through February 7, 1998, with repeats continuing through September 26.
 Game Show Network broadcast Wheel 2000s episodes concurrently with their airings on CBS.
 It was taped at Sony Pictures Studios.

 Gameplay

 The gameplay of Wheel 2000, similarly to Wheel of Fortune, features three contestants competing to fill in a word puzzle similar to those of hangman.
 Unlike on the regular version, Wheel 2000 features child contestants competing for points and prizes instead of cash.
 At the start of each round, the contestant in control is presented an option of three categories.
 As on the regular version of the show, the contestants spin an oversized roulette-styled wheel and call consonants.
 Calling a correct consonant earns the amount of points landed on, multiplied by the number of times the letter appears in the puzzle.
 As on the standard version, a contestant who has called a correct consonant may choose to spin again or buy a vowel for 250 points if any remain.
 Games are typically played to three rounds, with top point values of 1,000, 2,000, and 5,000.